CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/basics-uniform.rst

 7.
 The first choice to be made for the design is whether to optimize using **minimax** or **maximin**.
-The first choice, **minimax**, looks to choose design points that minimize the maximum distance that any point in the input space (as characterized by the candidate set and historical data, if it is available) is away from a design point.
+The first choice, **minimax**, looks to choose design points that minimize the maximum distance that any point in the input space (as characterized by the candidate set and previous data, if it is available) is away from a design point.
 Hence, the idea here is that if we want to use data to help predict new outcomes throughout the input space, then we never want to be too far away from a location where data was observed.

 The second choice, **maximin** looks to choose a design where the design points are as far away from each other as possible.
 In this case, the design criterion is looking to maximize how close any point is from their nearest neighbor.
 In practice the two design criterion often give similar designs, with the **maximin** criterion tending to push the chosen design points closer to the edges of the specified regions.

 .. hint::
    If there is uncertainty about some of the edge points in the candidate set being viable options, then **minimax** would be preferred.
-If the goal is to place points throughout the input space with them going right to the edges, than **maximin** would be preferred.
+If the goal is to place points throughout the input space with them going right to the edges, then **maximin** would be preferred.
 Note, that creating the designs is relatively easy, so we recommend trying both approaches to examine them and then choose which is preferred based on the summary plots that are provide later.

 8.
-The next choice falls under **Design Specification**, where the experimenter can select the sizes of designs to be created.
+The next choice falls under **Desired Design Size**, where the experimenter can select the sizes of designs to be created.
 The **Min Design Size** specifies the smallest design size to be created.
-Note that the default value is set at **2**, which would lead to choosing the best two design runs from the candidate set to fill the space (after taking into account any historical data that have already been gathered).
+Note that the default value is set at **2**, which would lead to choosing the best two design runs from the candidate set to fill the space (after taking into account any previous data that have already been gathered).

 The **Max Design Size** specifies the largest design size to be created.
 The default value is set at **8**, which means that if this combination were used, designs would be created of size 2, 3, 4, 5, 6, 7 and 8.
 The number of integers between **Min Design Size** and **Max Design Size** determines the total number of searches that the SDoE algorithm will perform.
 Hence, it is prudent to make a thoughtful choice for this range, that balances design sizes that are potentially of interest with the waiting time for the designs to be created.
 In the figure above, the **Min Design Size** has been changed to 4, so that only the designs of size 4, 5, 6, 7 and 8 will be created.